epinio/epinio/docs/user/explanations/advanced.md

 - [Upstream project link](https://github.com/tektoncd/pipeline)
 - [Buildpacks pipeline](https://github.com/tektoncd/catalog/tree/main/task/buildpacks/0.3)

-Pushing an application to Kubernetes with Epinio, involves various steps.
-One of them is the staging process, which is the process that creates a container image out of the application source code using [buildpacks](https://buildpacks.io/).
-Epinio runs the staging process using a [Tekton Pipeline](https://github.com/tektoncd/catalog/tree/main/task/buildpacks/0.3).
+Pushing an application to Kubernetes with Epinio involves various steps.
+One of them is staging, which is the process that creates a container image out of the application source code using [buildpacks](https://buildpacks.io/).
+Epinio runs the staging process via a [Tekton Pipeline](https://github.com/tektoncd/catalog/tree/main/task/buildpacks/0.3).

 ## Other Advanced Topics